 Whether you work from home or in a commercial property, purchasing a suitable workshop insurance package can provide protection and security for your workshop.

 While the key policies offered in a workshop insurance policy are similar across different sectors, you will need to take into account your specific industry and the circumstances of your business to make sure you are fully covered.
 For example, if you work out of a business premises, you may want to consider adding commercial property insurance into your package.

-Some of the key policies you may be offered as part of a workshop insurance package include:
+Some of the key policies you may be offered when comparing a workshop insurance package include: